 Activities will be tailored to your school group and the weather but can include any of the following:

-Look for creatures that live in different habitats.
-Through play and games, pupils learn about creatures including how they live, camouflage and how to identify them.
+Go hunting for minibeasts that live in Painshill’s meadows and woodlands or pond dip to discover creatures in the shallow lake.
+Through play and games, pupils learn about how creatures live, their habitats and how to identify them.